1. RESPECT THE ENVIRONMENT

-- Learn and Obey the Game Laws—Familiarity with the state Game Laws will provide anyone with a general knowledge of the Game Commission's responsibilities and operations.
-Hunters, however, must be thoroughly familiar with the laws governing their sport.
-Sportsmen cannot afford the obnoxious actions of the ignorant hunter.
+Familiarity with the state Game Laws will provide anyone with a general knowledge of the Game Commission's responsibilities and operations.
+Hunters must be thoroughly familiar with the laws governing their sport.

-- Promote Scientific Wildlife Management—Only through science can meaningful wildlife management occur.
-Programs governed by emotion or popularity subject wildlife populations to dramatic swings and sometimes inescapable plunges.
-Science minimizes the risks through continuous monitoring and data collection, the keystones to any successful wildlife management program.
+Science minimizes risks through continuous monitoring and data collection, the keystones to any successful wildlife management program.
 There's no better place to begin spreading the word than in our schools.

-- Support the Game Commission's "Working Together for Wildlife" Program— This program provides everyone with an opportunity to support research and management programs directly benefiting nongame.
+This program provides everyone with an opportunity to support research and management programs directly benefiting nongame species.
 Ospreys, bald eagles, river otters and bluebirds are just a few of the animals being helped through this program.
-Show your support for this program by buying and displaying "Working Together for Wildlife" patches, decals and fine-art prints.
+Show your support for this program by buying and displaying "Working Together for Wildlife" patches, decals, and fine-art prints.